 The park and the museum of Baratti and Populonia house important testimonies of the ancient and now extinct civilization of the Etruscans.
 In addition, the area is famous for its crystal clear waters and its seabed suitable for those who love scuba diving.

 Modern maritime getaway about 5 km south of the Canado Club, it is known for its recently built port and for the charming centre where you can do some shopping.

 The Val di Cecina is characterized by mainly flat land close to the Tyrrhenian Sea and by beautiful hills from which to admire it; the Val di Cecina is home to modern cities such as Cecina and more ancient villages such as Bibbona, Casale Marittimo, Guardistallo and Montescudaio.
 You may enjoy city bike rides and, for the more daring, trekking excursions in the Macchia della Magona.

 Val di Cornia

-The "Wine and Oil Way" of the Etruscan Coast crosses both valleys.
-Here visitors have the opportunity to admire a number of landscapes and to sample the tastes of this land.
+The Wine and Oil Route of the Etruscan Coast crosses both valleys, thus offering the visitor a multitude of landscapes and flavours.